MintyMods/MintyLightningMod/docs/ReadMe.txt

 =============================================================

+Change Log:v14 (12/13/14)
+Re-uploaded to resolve deployment issues with CK and NMM Corrected version number displayed in game to 14.0 - skipping 12 & 13 due to deployment issues on Steam Workshop.
+By Request (RavenousRaven9) Corrected the default bloom animation times which was causing a white out!
+By Request (phaota) data directory added to archive to support NMM By Request (xNoobxSaibotx): Fork strike sound changed to one more thunderbolt like ;o) THUNDER :o) By Request (jacktthompson): Flaged which settings are the defaults within the menus before they are changed.
+By Request (arlie0527): Smoke added to burning effect after a strike.
+Major increments (12/13/14/etc) are due to how Steam workshop handles versioning of uploads!

 Change Log:v11
 12 *NEW* Sheet effects (created by PlayerTwo)
 Code rework to allow more control over both fork and sheet strikes.